HugoRCD/blanked/README.md

 ### Toasts

-To use the toast component, you need to add the `<Toaster />` component in your app.
+To use the toast component, you need to add the `<Toasts />` component in your app.
 You can add it in your `layouts/default.vue` or `app.vue` file for example.
 To render the toasts, you need to use the `toast()` function.
 For more information, check the [Vue Sonner](https://vue-sonner.vercel.app/) documentation.